A CALL BACK

 Gas furnaces are manufactured to burn either propane or natural gas.
-Older models were relatively easy to convert, but modern gas furnaces are designed to burn a specific fuel.
+Older models were relatively easy to convert between the 2 different types of gas, but modern gas furnaces are designed to burn a specific fuel.
 Natural gas is usually provided by a pipeline that runs through large neighborhoods, and propane is transported by truck and stored on site in steel tanks.
 When considering the amount of heat generated, natural gas is generally less expensive than propane, but propane provides a cleaner burn.

 Gas furnaces are characterized by the inclusion of the following common components: